rajatgirotra/study/kdb_q/1_README.txt

 2. whenever you define any function, any global variables it uses should be from the same context.
 3. Best practice is to always use fully qualified name so that there is no ambiguity.
 4. Always refer to global entities using fully qualified names.

+KDB reserves all the "single character" namespaces.
+It also defines the following namespaces:

+.h	Functions for converting files into various formats and for web-console display .j	Functions for converting between JSON and q dictionaries .m	Objects in memory domain 1
+.Q	Utility functions
+.q	Definitions of q keywords
+.z	System variables and functions, and hooks for callbacks

 Views
 =====